Garland Independent School District: Black History Month, 2016

 On February 26, 2016 during a presentation at Coyle Middle School, students held up signs saying, “Black Lives Matter,” “I Can’t Breathe,” and “The Whole System Is Guilty.”
 In response, the Rowlett police chief Mike Broadnax said “Allowing this only promotes the discontent and hatred for police to continue.
 It’s a bad day.”
 In response, Coyle Middle School principal Michael Bland emailed school staff stating, "...If any of the political messages on the signs offended anyone, I apologize on behalf of the administration.".

 Curtis Culwell Center incident

 There was a "contest to draw cartoons of the Prophet Muhammad" that resulted in an attack by two Muslim men who were shot dead by Garland Police.

+Christian Shearhod

+Social media influencer and teacher Christian Shearhod, known for his LGBTQ+ advocacy and opposition to gender stereotypes, worked at Garland until June 2022.
+After being contacted regarding his social media, Garland put out a statement in January 2026 stating that he was no longer affiliated with the district and had not been since 2022.